moq-wg/moq-transport/draft-ietf-moq-transport.md

 Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}).
-The ANNOUNCE enables the relay to know which publisher to forward a SUBSCRIBE to if the track belongs to the namespace in the ANNOUNCE.
+The ANNOUNCE enables the relay to know which publisher to forward a SUBSCRIBE to.

-Relays MUST verify that publishers are authorized to publish the content associated with the set of tracks whose Track Namespace matches the announced namespace.
+Relays MUST ensure that publishers are authorized by verifying that the publisher is authorized to publish the content associated with the set of tracks whose Track Namespace matches the announced namespace.
 Where the authorization and identification of the publisher occurs depends on the way the relay is managed and is application specific.

-Relays respond with an ANNOUNCE_OK or ANNOUNCE_ERROR control message providing the result of announcement.
-The entity receiving the ANNOUNCE MUST send only a single response to a given ANNOUNCE of either ANNOUNCE_OK or ANNOUNCE_ERROR.

 A Relay can receive announcements from multiple publishers for the same Track Namespace and it SHOULD respond with the same response to each of the